djvill/APLS/doc/about/user-interface.md

 ### Transcripts and search results pages

-{% include compare-ui.html file="layer-picker/transcripts" title_suffix="Transcripts/search results pages" caption="The layer picker when selecting 'Export Formatted' on the transcripts page, or 'CSV Export' on the search results page" %}
+{% include compare-ui.html file="layer-picker/transcripts" title_suffix="Transcripts/search results pages" caption="The layer picker when selecting _Export Formatted_ on the transcripts page, or _CSV Export_ on the search results page" %}

 The layer picker appears on the transcripts page when selecting _Export Formatted_, and on the search results page when selecting _CSV Export_ or _Utterance Export_.
 In the first two cases, the layer picker allows the user to select participant and transcript [attributes]({{ '/doc/attribute-typology' | relative_url}}) in addition to layers.